How to become unfuckwithable

 I did this, recognizing I could be triggering the teachers, be considered ungrateful or rude, that they had full power t0 kick me out of the program, and that the other students could think less of me and leave me feeling isolated.

 It brought up all of the childhood conditioning that can be so hard to rewire, years and years later.
+Wild stories ran through my head of being “excommunicated” and rejected from everyone in this space (that has probably become the safest space in my life).

-But I did it anyways.
-Because I would have wanted my clients to do the same if they were in my shoes.
-Which recently, a client did, and that leads me to my second example:
+But I did it anyways, because I wanted to see if this time, things could be different.
+And to be honest, I would have wanted my clients to do the same if they were in my shoes.

 I listened.
 I thanked them for setting boundaries, and we moved into what they asked for.